grochmal/hq-dw/README.md

 *   We use `systemd` to start `postgres` at boot time.

-*   We use `rsyslog` as the *Syslog* utility.
+*   We use `rsyslog` as the *Syslog* utility (this is only needed for a production environment).

 A `postgres` database needs to be initialised before it can run.
-If you already have a `postgres` instance running you can ignore this section but at least skim the configuration example below to check whether you may want to check some configuration parameters on your instance.
+If you already have a `postgres` instance running you can safely ignore this section.
+Yet, you may want to at least skim the configuration example below to check whether you may want to change some configuration parameters on your instance.

-Change into the `postgres` user (this is normally accomplished by `su - postgres` as root, but configurations vary) and execute:
+Change into the `postgres` user (this is normally accomplished by `su - postgres` (often as root, but configurations vary) and execute:

     initdb --locale en_GB.UTF-8 -E UTF-8 -D /var/lib/postgres/data